 If you do decide to increase your rents, here are some final thoughts on how to go about doing it.

 - Give your tenant as much notice as you possibly can.
 Thirty days, in my opinion, is the bare minimum, with 60 days being much more desirable.
-More notice gives the tenant more time to make a decision and possibly gives you more time to find a replacement tenant if your current one decides to move.
+More notice gives the tenant plenty of time to make a decision—and possibly gives you more time to find a replacement tenant if your current one decides to move.

 - Send notices of rent increases in writing, and then make them a part of your lease.

-Landlords: What has been your experience in raising rent?
-How have you mitigated vacancies during the process?
+Landlords, what has been your experience in raising the rent?
+And how have you mitigated vacancies during the process?